KemanXiang/Python_Projects/00Portfolio_Projects/01SpaceX_Falcon9_1st_Stage_Success_Landing_Prediction/README.md

 ## Acknowledgment

-This project builds on the SpaceX capstone from the **IBM Data Science Professional Certificate**.
+This project builds on the SpaceX capstone from the **IBM Data Science Professional Certificate Capstone**.

-The original analytical structure and educational datasets provided the foundation.
+The original analytical structure and datasets provided the foundation.
 The portfolio version substantially refactors, validates, extends, and interprets the workflow for research-oriented presentation.

 ---

 ## License

-This repository is intended for educational and portfolio use.
-Verify the licensing terms of third-party datasets, course materials, and external map providers before redistribution.
+This repository is intended for portfolio use.
+Verify the licensing terms of third-party datasets, materials, and external map providers before redistribution.